Paul-Dempsey/pachde-CHEM/README.md

 All graphics and documentation are Copyright (c) Paul Chase Dempsey.

-This software uses the Haken Audio Midi Protocol by Lippold Haken, (C) Copyright 1999-2024.
+This software uses the Haken Audio Midi Protocol Copyright (C) by Lippold Haken.

 ---